drexelwireless/RF-sheet-resistance/README.md

 7. w: width of top layer in meters,
 8. rad_eff: radiation efficiency (%) of the transmission line, typically less than 5% for electrically small transmission lines.
 Can be derived from simulation.

+If you find this code useful and use it in your research, please cite the following paper:
+@INPROCEEDINGS{9329989,
+  author={Md Abu Saleh Tajin and Ariana S. Levitt and Yuqiao Liu and Chelsea E. Amanatides and Caroline L. Schauer and Genevieve Dion and Kapil R. Dandekar}, booktitle={2020 IEEE International Symposium on Antennas and Propagation and North American Radio Science Meeting}, title={Extraction of Knitted RFID Antenna Design Parameter from Transmission Line Measurements}, year={2020}, volume={}, number={}, pages={1551-1552}, doi={10.1109/IEEECONF35879.2020.9329989}}